andreistoica12/research-internship/README.md

 ## Dataset
 Due to the authors' requirement, the dataset cannot not be made publicly available.
 However, if you wish to gain access to the dataset, you can contact me at a.stoica@student.rug.nl .

-You can find the dataset at the following location: https://drive.google.com/drive/folders/1fMUQKWYj1e0awDQnHa8DUuspP6jjcAz7?usp=share_link

 ## Build and run the project